S3

 }

-Notice that [.secret is selected for dispatch, but that the method delegates to the internal [.
+• [.secret is selected, but delegates to internal [.

 sloop::s3_dispatch(y[1])